Types of Stakeholders: The Ultimate Guide – Caliber

 Read more: Setting and applying KPIs for managing stakeholder perceptions

-Primary vs Secondary Stakeholders
+Types of Stakeholders: Primary vs Secondary

 Another helpful distinction is between primary and secondary stakeholders.
 This classification helps organizations understand stakeholder dynamics more effectively, identify critical relationships, and know which groups are most directly affected by business outcomes.

-Primary Stakeholders
+1. Primary Stakeholders

-These groups have a direct impact on, and are directly affected by, the company’s success.
+These groups have a direc impact on, and are directly affected by, the company’s success.
 Without them, the business wouldn’t function.
 They usually hold a financial stake in how the organization performs, making them among the most significant influence in decision-making.

 Employees